-EGWP (Employer Group Waiver Plan): - an employer-sponsored Medicare Part D prescription drug plan.
-Members of Fallon Senior Plan, Tufts Medicare Preferred, and the UniCare State Indemnity/Medicare Extension (OME) Plan are enrolled in an EGWP.
+EGWP (Employer Group Waiver Plan) - an employer-sponsored Medicare Part D prescription drug plan.
+Effective July 1, 2017, members of Harvard Pilgrim Medicare Enhance, Health New England MedPlus, and Tufts Medicare Complement will be enrolled in an EGWP.
+Members of UniCare State Indemnity/Medicare Extension (OME) Plan are already enrolled in an EGWP.
 Due to the additional coverage provided by the GIC, benefits are more comprehensive than offered under a standard Medicare prescription drug plan.
 Under an EGWP Plan, qualified low-income retirees may be eligible for premium subsidies and reduced prescription copayments.
-If you are enrolled in a GIC EGWP plan, do not enroll in a non-GIC Part D Plan.
-If you do, you will be disenrolled by the GIC plan and will lose your GIC health, drug and mental health benefits.

 EPO (Exclusive Provider Organization) - a health plan that provides coverage for treatment by a network of doctors, hospitals and other health care providers within a certain geographic area.
 EPOs do not offer out-of-network benefits, with the exception of emergency care.
 An EPO encourages the selection of a Primary Care Provider (PCP).

 Family Health Coverage - Commission health coverage that includes a person entitled to and enrolled in Commission coverage and his or her eligible dependents.